sabren/blaze/directicus/dev/README.txt

 		Directicus is latin for "simple", pointing to its purpose - to be a simple,

-	flexable, and easy to use code library.
+	flexible, and easy to use code library.
 It builds on pygame (http://pygame.org) and

 	adds a few simple yet useful components like pixel-perfect collision detection,